pennacchi/airflow_dbt/readme.md

 # To do
 - Create an EC2, install and run the entire project
+- Create CI to update code on production environment
 - Publish the project on github, linkedin, and telegram

 # Done
+- Remove dbt deps ✅
+- Review transformation of fact_orders ✅
-- Improve readme
+- Improve readme ✅
-- Create CD process
+- Create CD process ✅
-- Create CI anc CI_Teardown
+- Create CI anc CI_Teardown ✅
 - Create a dag to run the workflow (verify if i am saving data on other database from bigquery instead of previous database) ✅
 - Delete folder utils from this folder and docker ✅
 - Create a example file of the .env files ✅